m-rabah19/industrial-scada-ecc-security/README.md

 # ECC Industrial SCADA Security

-This project implements a cybersecurity framework for protecting HMI–PLC communication in industrial control systems using Elliptic Curve Cryptography (ECC).
+Real-time ECC cybersecurity framework for protecting HMI–PLC communication in industrial automation systems.

 The simulation models a cyber–physical industrial plant under Man-in-the-Middle (MITM) attacks and demonstrates how ECC-based authentication and anomaly detection can intercept malicious commands in real time.